parmejohn/scRNA-pipeline-UofM/README.md

 	- DEFAULT: 0
 - resolution: Desired resolution, increasing this will increase the number of clusters and vice versa.
 WILL IMPLEMENT AUTOMATICALLY THROUGH CLUSTTREE LATER
 	- DEFAULT: 1
+- run_escape: Performs escape analysis to provide single-cell GSEA results.
+IMPORTANT: This analysis takes a substantial amount of time and memory, so ensure that you provide enough of both before setting to 'True'.
+With Nextflow capabilities as well, it is fine to run the pipeline once without escape and then with, since the pipeline will cache the rest of the data.
+	- Default: False
 - with-apptainer: path to downloaded image (REQUIRED)
 	- When this option is not set, you will use your native environment, which may be missing packages, dependecies, or have version mismatches.